 To find out the meaning of a specific score, tap on the question icon next to it.
 And check out the color of highlights to understand whether your results fall into the normal range.

 If the value of a specific score falls outside the normal range and colored red, we'll add the chart with your recent measurements so you can track the trend of this score.

-Note that the access to all detailed stats will last for the first five days after the sign-up unless you go Pro.
+Note that the access to all detailed stats will last for the first three days after the sign-up unless you go Pro.
 But you can keep the preview messages as long as you use the app and measure your HRV.
 With Welltory Pro, you'll keep all the detailed descriptions of your scores handy at all times.
 Check out other benefits you’ll get with the upgrade and see why it’s worth a try.